-The city of Xiangyang (1.2 million inhabitants), which is crossed by the Han River, is expecting strong urban development.
-It will mainly occur in the new Dongjin district, which is currently being built.
+Xiangyang, which is crossed by the Han River, is the second most populous city in Hubei province, with 1.2 million inhabitants.
+The city expects strong growth, which will mainly occur in the new Dongjin district that is currently being built.
 The existing sanitation system is operating at its full capacity.
 Consequently, it appeared essential to build a new wastewater treatment plant.

-The project aims to provide the new Dongjin district with a wastewater collection and treatment system equipped with the best technologies.
-There are two objectives: Exemplary urban development in terms of the environment; Increased water resources protection.
+The project aims to provide the new Dongjin district with a wastewater collection, pumping and treatment system equipped with the best technologies.
+The goal is to pursue exemplary urban development and increased protection of water resources.

 The new plant was commissioned in late 2019.
 With a capacity of 100,000 m3 per day, it was designed to meet the area’s current needs.
 It treats all wastewater, primarily from households in the new Dongjin district, as well as effluent from the Shenzhen industrial park north of the city.